euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 uncertainty that occurs on the registration of the colour fields of view.
 When we capture several colours per field of view at the same staging position, the relative positioning error is due to the optical path.
 While when we capture a mosaic per colour, the error is also due to the reproducibility of the stagger.
-The accuracy of the tile positions on the mosaic which depends of the step positioning error is always due to the stagger precision.
+On the other hand the accuracy of the tile positions is always due to the stagger precision.
 So as to perform a field of view registration without black zone in the reconstructed image, we drive the stagger with a sufficient overlapping zone on both directions.
-Another irregularity on the field of view mosaic is due to the camera alignment error according to the stagger axes that draw a sheared mosaic pattern as you can see in figure :ref:`sheared-mosaic`.
+Another irregularity on the mosaic is due to the camera alignment error according to the stagger axes that draw a sheared mosaic pattern as you can see in figure :ref:`sheared-mosaic`.
 The shearing has any serious effect on the reconstructed image since it only displaces systematically the fields of view in the mosaic frame.